 Either way, the Sermon doesn’t apply here and now.
 It applies somewhere else: Heaven, or Jesus’s future earthly kingdom.
 Here, it’s Jesus’s ideal, and should be our ideal.
 We look at the Sermon for how things oughta be, and apply it where we can.
 Well, where practical.
 But since the kingdom isn’t here, it’s not practical to apply these guidelines across the board.

 Let’s use the example of evildoers.
 In the future kingdom, once Jesus reigns and all us Christians are resurrected and indestructible, we needn’t resist evildoers, because we needn’t worry about evildoers.
 Their slaps won’t hurt; they’ll tickle.
 Their demands won’t harm us.
 We’ll be beyond the worries and indignities of people being awful to us.
 But in the present day, where we’re still mortal and fragile, where their demands can even ruin or kill us, it makes no sense to capitulate to their demands.
-Stick to kicking ’em in the balls.
+Keep kicking ’em in the balls.

 Believe it or not, King’s upbringing and education didn’t teach him to apply the Sermon on the Mount this way.
 Americans didn’t follow the Sermon on the Mount; hence segregation, and treating blacks like scum.
 King was instead inspired by a Hindu, Mohandas Gandhi, who’d read the Sermon on the Mount, saw similarities between Christ Jesus and Hindu teachings, decided to actually try nonviolence… and won the independence of India from the United Kingdom.
 Kinda sad when